Table of Contents

 See Why My Perfect Resume is a 5-Star Resume Builder

-Get the most out of your resume by placing it in one of these professionally-designed templates:
+Get the most out of your resume by placing it in one of these professionally-designed templates in our resume builder.

 Heavy fonts and block headers between each section present you as a strong, energized candidate.
 The two-column format leaves plenty of room for an expanded skills section.